-Numbness (loss of feeling) and/or tingling (pins and needles) in one or more fingers are usually the early features.
+Loss of feeling (numbness) and/or pins and needles (tingling) in one or more fingers are usually the early features.
 It may be mild and just affect the tips of the finger(s) and come and go.
 In severe cases a permanent numbness may extend along affected fingers.
-This may cause clumsiness and difficulty in doing fine tasks - for example, it may become difficult to fasten buttons, handle coins, screws, nails, threads, etc. In many people the severity of nerve symptoms is somewhere in between these two extremes.
+This may cause clumsiness and difficulty in doing fine tasks.
+For example, it may become difficult to fasten buttons or to handle coins, screws, nails, threads, etc. In many people the severity of nerve symptoms is somewhere in between these two extremes.
 Sometimes one finger is badly affected with other fingers only mildly affected.

 Raynaud's phenomenon comes in bouts or attacks that are triggered by cold weather or touching a cold object.
 A typical bout of Raynaud's phenomenon is as follows:

 - At first, the fingers go white and cool.
 This is due to the small blood vessels narrowing (going into spasm).

 - They then go a bluish colour.
 This is due to the oxygen being used up from the reduced blood supply of the narrowed blood vessels.